-Eric Curbishley is a local military researcher, who in November 2012 very kindly provided this information about the War Memorial in Thornton.
+Eric Curbishley is a local military researcher, who in November 2012, very kindly provided this information about the War Memorial and the ICI War Memorial.

-In 1919 a temporary war memorial was constructed in Woodlands Avenue Thornton but in 1923 a permanent war memorial was built at Four Lane Ends Thornton.
-This memorial was officially unveiled on 11th November 1923, the fifth anniversary of the end of the First World War.
+In 1919 a temporary war memorial was constructed in Woodlands Avenue Thornton.
+Then in 1923 a permanent war memorial was built at Four Lane Ends Thornton.
+It was officially unveiled on 11th November 1923, the fifth anniversary of the end of the First World War.

-For most of the 19th century the main occupation of the people in the area had been in agriculture however this all changed when in the 1890’s the United Alkali Company (later to become Imperial Chemical Industries) built the chemical factories at Burn Naze, Thornton.
+For most of the 19th century the main occupation of the people in the area had been in agriculture.
+However this all changed when in the 1890’s the United Alkali Company (later to become Imperial Chemical Industries, or ICI) built the chemical factories at Burn Naze, Thornton.

 The construction of the factories involved employing workers from outside the area and many of the men came from Ireland.
 When the factories were completed some of these men settled in Thornton Cleveleys and continued to work at the chemical factories or found other jobs in the area.
 Additional staff also moved to Thornton from the United Alkali Company’s other factories at Widnes.

-When war broke out in August 1914 many of the volunteers for military service came from not only local men but also from the communities that had settled in the area some years earlier.
-This is the reason why some of the surnames on the war memorial are not recognisable as local names from previous generations.
+War broke out in August 1914 and many of the volunteers for military service weren’t just local men, but also those who had settled in the area some years earlier.
+This is why some of the surnames on the war memorial aren’t recognisable as local names from previous generations.

-When in recent years the Imperial Chemical Industries factories were closed down and demolished it became necessary to find a place in which to re-locate the Imperial Chemical Industries War Memorial commemorating company employees who died in both world wars.
+When the Imperial Chemical Industries factories were closed down and demolished it became necessary to find a place in which to re-locate the ICI War Memorial.

-This memorial has now been placed within the confines of the Thornton Cleveleys War Memorial.
-It contains 50 names from the First World War and just 9 names from the Second World War.
-As would be expected many of the names are duplicates of those already on the main Thornton Cleveleys War Memorial.
+This memorial is separate from the main cenotaph.
+It displays the names of 59 former workers of the firm, and United Alkali Company which preceded it.
+They all lost their lives during the First and Second World Wars.
+As would be expected, many of the names are duplicates of those already on the main Thornton Cleveleys War Memorial.

 For The Fallen